“Glue plastic? What You Need To Know About Gluing Plastics.”

 * If you don’t have heat available, you will still get an excellent glue join by just using the Poly Prep, a solvent based AA and an SI adhesive.
 If you don’t have either heat or the AA, the Poly Prep and SI adhesive will also work.

-A link to the kits that will bond poly-plastics appears below.
+Press the button below to purchase the kit that will bond poly-plastics appears below.